aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-poisoning-data-extraction.md

 predict whether or not a particular example was contained in the model’s training dataset.

-## What to check in your data sources, and how it relates to your project?
+## How to check your data sources

-In order to reduce the risk of data poisoning and extraction, you should check the following in your ML system.
+In order to reduce the risk of data poisoning and extraction, you should check the following in your ML system:

 ### 1. Proper access control to protect the raw and processed data from unauthorized users.